Finding DoRI: Discovery of Retained Images in Diffusion Models: Limitations

 Our analysis of the locality of memorization within model parameters focuses on a selected subset of layers.
 While it is possible that signs of locality may also be present in other components---such as self-attention mechanisms or convolutional layers---we chose to concentrate on the layers where existing mitigation methods are typically applied and where initial success in suppressing replication has been observed.
 This targeted approach allows us to provide concrete and meaningful insights into the locality hypothesis.
 Notably, to our knowledge, no current methods explicitly aim to identify memorization-related weights outside the studied layers.
 Furthermore, supporting evidence from the NeMo paper (Appendix C.9) indicates that pruning convolutional layers does not effectively reduce memorization, suggesting that our chosen focus captures the most relevant regions for intervention.

+We focus our research only on one model, Stable Diffusion v1.4, since only for this DM a set of memorized images is currently known.
+We acknowledge that such a narrow scope limits the generalizability of our results.
+However, we would like to point out that other works successfully advanced the understanding of memorization by analyzing Stable Diffusion v1.4.

+We designed \dori \textit{solely} as an assessment tool for analyzing the phenomenon of memorization in text-to-image DMs, and \textit{not} as a real-world attack against DMs.
+We acknowledge that, in some scenarios, \dori \textit{could} be misused to elicit replication of suspected memorized image by a malicious third-party.
+Yet, such scenarios are highly unlikely, since the access assumptions for \dori,~\ie the full access to the model's weights and code, are very strong, and hard to meet in practice.

 Additionally, we recognize that our adversarial fine-tuning method for removing memorized content involves a higher computational cost compared to pruning-based approaches.
 This is due to the need for generating adversarial inputs, creating surrogate samples, and extending the fine-tuning dataset with non-memorized data to preserve utility.
-We see this as a valuable trade-off, as our method offers the first reliable and permanent mitigation that is robust to adversarial embedding attacks.
+We see this as a valuable trade-off, as our method offers the first reliable and permanent mitigation that truly removes memorized images from the model.
 Nonetheless, we believe there is substantial potential for future work to build on our findings and develop more efficient mitigation strategies that retain our method’s effectiveness while reducing computational overhead.

+We acknowledge that pruning-based methods already provide a useful first layer of protection in the natural prompt space, suppressing replication for the original memorized prompts.
+However, our paper studies a \textit{stricter} objective: whether a memorized training example is actually \textit{removed} from the model rather than merely \textit{hidden}.
+This distinction matters particularly for open-weight models, and more broadly for privacy-, copyright-, and deletion-oriented settings, including scenarios motivated by the GDPR ``right to be forgotten''.
+Our results expose exactly this gap: after pruning, the original prompts no longer replicate the memorized images, yet \dori can still recover them from the same fixed model, indicating that the memorized content remains encoded in the weights.
+Furthermore, since \dori behaves very differently on memorized versus non-memorized images (see \Cref{appx:text_optim_differences_between_sets}), residual recoverability may itself constitute evidence of whether a specific data point was used during training, with implications for membership inference.